uzobola/ecommerce_terraform_deployment/README.md

   	e.
 An "OPTIMIZATION" section for how you think this workload/infrastructure/CICD pipeline, etc. can be optimized further.

     f.
-A "Business Intelligence" section for the questions below,
+A "BUSINESS INTELLIGENCE" section for the questions below,

     g.
 A "CONCLUSION" statement as well as any other sections you feel like you want to include.

 ## Business Intelligence

 The database for this application is not empty.
-There are many tables but the following are the ones to focus on: "auth_user", "product", "account billing address", "account_stripemodel", and "account_ordermodel"
+There are many tables but the following are the ones to focus on: "auth_user", "product", "account_billing_address", "account_stripemodel", and "account_ordermodel"

 For each of the following questions (besides #1), you will need to perform SQL queries on the RDS database.
 There are multiple methods. here are 2: